Adipose-secreted signaling protein: Post-translation modifications

-There are many predicted phosphorylation sites along the sequence of protein C20orf27, including four sites for protein kinase A (PKA), two sites for protein kinase C (PKC), three sites for casein kinase 2 (CKII), one site for ribosomal S6 kinase (RSK), one site for cGMP-dependent protein kinase or Protein Kinase G (PKG), and one site for ataxia-telangiectasia mutated (ATM) serine/threonine protein kinase.
+There are many predicted phosphorylation sites along the sequence of protein ADISSP, including four sites for protein kinase A (PKA), two sites for protein kinase C (PKC), three sites for casein kinase 2 (CKII), one site for ribosomal S6 kinase (RSK), one site for cGMP-dependent protein kinase or Protein Kinase G (PKG), and one site for ataxia-telangiectasia mutated (ATM) serine/threonine protein kinase.

-Protein C20orf27 is predicted to have other post-translation modification sites including five palmitoylation sites, one c-mannosylation site, and two sumoylation sites.
+Protein ADISSP is predicted to have other post-translation modification sites including five palmitoylation sites, one c-mannosylation site, and two sumoylation sites.

 Structure

 Three stretches of beta sheet from amino acid 62 to 67, 76 to 87, and 92 to 100 are predicted with the highest confidence using CFSSP and Phyre2.
-A model predicted by I-TASSER shows that the tertiary structure of human protein C20orf27 is a combination of many beta sheets.
+A model predicted by I-TASSER shows that the tertiary structure of human protein ADISSP is a combination of many beta sheets.
 This confirms the predictions made by CFSSP and Phyre2.

 Subcellular Localization

 This protein is expected to be found in cytosol and nucleus, but not in nuclei.
 Additional computational analysis predicts that this protein is most likely to be in cytosol.